-BHM was established in 1987, 18 months after the abolition of the Greater London Council (GLC)
+Black History Month was established in 1987, 18 months after the abolition of the Greater London Council (GLC).

-Black History Month website, created and maintained by Sugar Media and Marketing (publishers specialising in education, careers and the advancement of cultural diversity), already has lots of information about what's available for this year's Black History Month (BHM).
+Black History Month website is created and maintained by Sugar Media and Marketing who 'specialise in education, careers and the advancement of cultural diversity'.
+The website is updated annually to show the events specific to Black History Month (BHM).

 Asians in Britain is a free learning resource aimed at students and the general public that has been produced in partnership with 'Beyond the Frame: Indian British Connections', a research project led by The Open University and funded by the Arts and Humanities Research Council.

 Bangla stories told by people who left Bengal after Independence in 1947 when the state was divided into West Bengal and East Pakistan (later Bangladesh).
 These are stories of people who left behind home and family, people who crossed new borders and travelled overseas, people who made new lives.

 Black British History The aim of Black British History at the Institute of Commonwealth Studies is to foster a creative dialogue between researchers, educationalists (mainstream and supplementary), archivists and curators, and policy makers.

 British Film Institute Screen Online- find out about Black Pioneers in film in this useful guide.
 It contains links to films, collectives, directors and British African stories and includes an impressive link to Black British film.